geomagpy/MARTAS/README.md

 Make sure to disconnect the Arduino, before manipulating its sensor configuration.
 You can check the Arduino independently by looking at Arduino/Tools/SerialMonitor (make sure that MARTAS processes are not running).

 **IMPORTANT NOTE**: for active access it is sometimes necessary to start the SerialMonitor from arduino before starting MARTAS.
 The reason is not clarified yet.
 This is important after each reboot.
+If not all sensors are detetcted, you can try to send the RESET command "reS" to the arduino.
+This will reload available sensors.
+Such problem might occur if you have several one wire sensors connected to the arduion and remove or replace sensors, or change their configuration.

 ### 10.4 Issues and TODO